 During several years of severe depression, anxiety, nightmares, and substance abuse, I lost my family, my career, and nearly my life.
 Pushed to my breaking point, I found salvation within.
 Escaping to the back-country near Lillooet, BC, I found peace and purpose in mother nature’s beauty and simplicity.
 Many others who have suffered from PTS have not been so lucky.

 It is my mission in life to help people who are suffering from PTS overcome this terrible injury.
-Starting in 2017 we will be offering a series of week long introspective nature retreats at Camp My Way.
+We will be offering a series of week long introspective nature retreats at Camp My Way.
 These trips will give people suffering from PTS – Mental Health and Substance Abuse challenges an opportunity to leave their real world problems behind, and to find themselves in some of the most beautiful terrain in the world.
 In my experience, this has proven to be an incredibly effective method to help manage my life .